 ABSTRACT

 Google Play store has five million applications (apps) and large numbers of users regularly download various applications, use them and give a review on the applications according to their experience.
 Android applications have grown in popularity as a type of software, and user reviews of apps have become a valuable source of feedback.
-Many users report issues related to the app in their reviews when they are use apps like application crash, performance issue, their experience with the app and they may also request additional features that may complete desired functionalities, and complaints about the design, etc. These types of reviews can help developers to improve the apps' features and user experience.
+Many users report issues related to the app in their reviews when they are use apps like application crash, performance issue, complaints about the design, their experience with the app and they may also request additional features that may complete desired functionalities, etc. These types of reviews can help developers to improve the apps' features and user experience.
 There are thousands of reviews in each app which is very difficult to read and gather manually it’s time-consuming, sometimes many reviews were ignored due to the manually reading or gathering.
 For resolving the above-mentioned issues, This research proposes a framework to automatically classify the review type which is bug reports, performance, feature request, user experience, application crash, and sentiments (e.g.: Positive, Negative, and Neutral) will be classified according to reviews.
 The proposed framework will be implemented using Natural Language Processing (NLP) techniques and machine learning classification algorithms.
 The first step involves creating a baseline corpus that will be generated using the Python google scrapper library and the dataset will be prepare from 22 educational or e-learning android applications.
 And then NLP data pre-processing techniques will be applied which are Tokenization, Lemmatization, Stop Words, Stemming, and a bag of words.
 After that, feature extraction techniques will be applied to the data set and then these features will be trained and classified using machine learning classification algorithms.
 Proposed framework performance will be evaluated using evaluation metrics; Accuracy, Precision, Recall, and F1-Score by using review categories and sentiments.